 Another way to use webinars is to run a live Q&A session where you answer your audience's questions about your products or services.
 This type of webinar works well with product-based business owners, whether the product is digital or physical.
 You can not only answer questions about your product, but also offer product demonstrations or interactive walkthroughs.

-Q&A sessions also work well for authors, independent musicians, or film-makers as they can be a great way to connect with your audience, but also to get feedback on the direction of your creative work.
+Q&A sessions also work well for authors, independent musicians, or filmmakers.
+They can be a great way to connect with your audience, but also to get feedback on the direction of your creative work.

-Once your audience feels involved in creating the final piece, they'll be more inclined to not only purchase it but to also spread the word about it to their friends and family.
+Once your audience feels involved in creating the final piece, they'll be more inclined to not only buy it but to also spread the word about it to their friends and family.

 If you've got a remote team, a webinar is a great way to train them on a new piece of software, walk them through the standard operating procedures in your company, update them on the latest changes, and more.

 Since webinars can be recorded, you don't have to worry about team members missing it as you can simply send them a recording of a webinar.